LandonTrev/ESXi-lab/README.md

 # ESXi Lab

 This lab is built around a mini pc running ESXi as a type 1 bare metal hypervisor.
 The host connects to a MicroTik CRS Switch over a trunk (plus and access port for management).
-The switch handles VLAN filtering and L3 routing between the lab segments.
+The switch handles VLAN filtering and L3 routing between the lab segments (VLAN10,VLAN20,VLAN30,etc.)

 The list of hardware is as follows:

-- Minisforum MS-01 (i9-13900H, 64GB DDR5), the only ESXi host
+- Minisforum MS-01 (i9-13900H, 64GB DDR5), the only ESXi host.
 - MikroTik CRS310-8G+2S+IN, doing VLAN filtering, routing between VLANs, and DHCP relay.
 CRS models having routing capabilities.
 - A 10GbE SFP+ DAC from the switch to the host, carrying tagged traffic
 - A 2.5 GBE cable for host management traffic.
 Not tagged, this is the access port.